gvwilson/thirdbit/src/fiction/iffy/index.md

 with a chipped ceramic mug in her hand.

-"'Bout affin' time," her uncle said sharply when she knocked on the door of the pilot house and handed him his tea.
+"'Bout affin' time," her uncle said sharply when she knocked on the door of the pilot house and handed the tea to him.
 He slurped a mouthful and set it in the ring next to the ship's wheel.

 Iffy glanced at the control panel.